Diabetes: How to Lower Your Risk of Complications

 Get Year-Round Care

 At least twice a year, if your doctor advises it, you should:

 - Get an A1c test to measure your average blood sugar levels for the previous 2 or 3 months.

 - See your dentist for teeth cleaning and a checkup.

 At least once a year, if your doctor advises it, you should get a:

 - Dilated eye exam

 - Cholesterol test

-- Microalbumin and creatine test to check for kidney damage
+- Microalbumin and creatinine test to check for kidney damage

 - Flu shot

 Stay on top of other vaccines, like tetanus boosters and pneumonia shots, too.
-And if you are under age 60 and haven't had a hepatitis B vaccine, get it.
+If you’re under age 60 and haven't had a hepatitis B vaccine, get one.